How to Attract Ladybugs to Your Garden (and Get Them to Stay)

 Diversity is crucial when creating habitat and providing food for not only ladybugs, but other bugs that might not be viewed so favorably.

-Think of your yard as a mini ecosystem of its own.
+A healthy yard should have it all: annual and perennial vegetation, nectar sources, water sources, small wildlife and insects, and an active soil food web.
 If it’s devoid of pests, there’s less of a reason for ladybugs (and other beneficial predator insects, like ground beetles, spiders, lizards, lacewings, and hoverflies) to come around at all.

 The trick is maintaining balance so there are plenty of aphids and other prey for their predators to consume, but not so many that they get out of control in your garden.